cloois/cloois/README.md

 ### Hi there 👋

 I’m Chris Lewis.
-I'm an neuroscientist and engineer🏻developing new tools to study learning and perception.
+I'm an neuroscientist and engineer.
+I am developing new tools to study how the brain enables adaptive behavior.
 I use multi-channel electrophysiology in combination with diverse optical approaches to study the brain. 🧠🔬👨🏻‍💻

 <!--